microsoft/sql-server-language-extensions/language-extensions/dotnet-core-CSharp/README.md

 ## Output Schema Support

 By default, output column types are inferred from the .NET DataFrame column types.
-For string columns, you can explicitly specify the SQL data type using the `OutputColumnDataTypes` property.
+For string columns, you can explicitly choose the SQL output type using the `StringOutputColumnTypes` property.

 ### Specifying Output Column Types

-Use `OutputColumnDataTypes` to specify the SQL data type for output columns by name:
+Use `StringOutputColumnTypes` to choose the SQL output type for string columns by name:

 ```csharp
 using Microsoft.SqlServer.CSharpExtension.SDK;